Shubham-Rasal/pharo-wiki/General/SettingUpANewProject.md

 ## Step 2.
 Create a package and a class

 Let us make our first package.
-In your newly made image in Pharo Launcher, in the top menu bar choose *Tools* then *System Browser*.
+In your newly made image in Pharo Launcher, in the top menu bar choose *Browse* then *System Browser*.

 ![System Browser tool for developing projects in Pharo](SettingUp_SystemBrowser.png)